nktice/AMD-AI/SallyAIRiddle.md

 3rd answer - `" Sally has one sister. "`
 [ trying at 8k/8 did not improve results - they became worse... ]

+TheBloke_openbuddy-mixtral-8x7b-v15.1-GGUF - [pass]
+`"Factual answer: None, because there is no information given about how many siblings each of her brothers' two sisters are related to or not.
+The problem as stated cannot be solved with the available data.
+However, if we assume that all three brothers and their respective 2 sisters form a single family unit (which may or may not be true), then Sally would have at least one sister who is also part of her immediate family - but this assumption has no basis in factual information provided by the question itself."`

 TheBloke_OpenHermes-2.5-Mistral-7B-GPTQ - [pass]
 `"She has 1 sister."`